Sleep tips for allergy sufferers

-Allergy sufferers have to struggle with severe fatigue, colds or coughing fits, especially in spring.
-This also affects their sleep at night, resulting in difficulty falling asleep or frequent sleep interruptions.
-This is despite the fact that regeneration and immune defence during sleep are particularly important for good health.
-Here you can find out which helpful tips can help you to alleviate hay fever at night and to sleep restfully despite pollen allergies.
+Allergy sufferers have to struggle with severe tiredness, runny noses and coughing fits, especially in spring.
+Sleep at night also suffers from this, there are difficulties falling asleep or frequent sleep interruptions.
+And that despite the fact that regeneration and immune defense during sleep are particularly important for health.
+Here you can find out which helpful tips will help you to alleviate hay fever at night and to sleep well despite a pollen allergy.

 - Pollen count in spring

 - Sleep tips for allergy sufferers

 Spring, sun, hay fever.
 Almost 15% of adults develop a pollen allergy in the course of their lives and are particularly hard hit when nature blossoms again in spring and pollen begins to fall on plants, trees and shrubs.
 Anyone who suffers from a pollen allergy usually struggles with tiredness, a runny nose, irritated mucous membranes and coughing fits and is not only affected by the symptoms of the allergic reactions during the day, but often well into the night.
 This reduces the quality of sleep, prevents the much-needed regeneration during sleep and in this way also robs you of the energy for the day.

 An allergy is the overreaction of the immune system to actually harmless substances.
 An allergic reaction can be caused by contact with a wide variety of substances such as house dust and pollen and lead to an immune response by the body.
 In the case of widespread hay fever, our immune system reacts to the plant pollen in the air, which is absorbed through the mucous membranes.
 The classic symptoms include frequent sneezing and a runny nose, conjunctivitis, hypersensitivity of the nose and eyes, as well as daytime sleepiness or difficult breathing.